junhkim1226/TADF-DL/README.md

 # TADF-DL

-github of *Effect of molecular representation on deep learning performance for prediction of molecular electronic properties* by Jun Hyeong Kim, Hyeonsu Kim, Woo Youn Kim.
+Github repository of *Effect of molecular representation on deep learning performance for prediction of molecular electronic properties* by Jun Hyeong Kim, Hyeonsu Kim, Woo Youn Kim.

 ## Table of Contents